PowerDNS/pdns/docs/views.rst

 differently.
 At any time, you can check which views are setup, and the details of a given view::

-  $ pdnsutil views list-all
+  $ pdnsutil view list-all
   internal
   trusted
-  $ pdnsutil views list internal example.com..internal
+  $ pdnsutil view list internal
+  example.com..internal
   example2.com..secret
-  $ pdnsutil views list trusted
+  $ pdnsutil view list trusted
   example.com..trusted

 Bind configuration adaptation